LenShustek/readtape/README.txt

 drive's subsequent thresholding circuitry that tries to recreate the data bits on the tape.

+We have also used other tape drives, in particular for 9-track GCR tapes recorded at 6250 BPI.

-I had first designed and prototyped a custom 9-channel A-to-D converter using the amazing Cirrus/Wolfson WM8235 9-channel analog front end, http://www.mouser.com/ds/2/76/WM8235_v4.2-532446.pdf.
+(I had first designed and prototyped a custom 9-channel A-to-D converter using the amazing Cirrus/Wolfson WM8235 9-channel analog front end, http://www.mouser.com/ds/2/76/WM8235_v4.2-532446.pdf.
 But I was unable to find the right setting for their 300 configuration registers that made it work as a normal A-to-D converter, and their tech support would not respond to inquiries.
-It is on hold, but I may someday get back to it.
+It is on hold, but I may someday get back to it.)

 The data exported by the logic analyzer is a comma-separated-value (CSV) file whose lines contains a timestamp and the voltages for all the read